 Rating: 3 / 5

 Not every movie needs to have a song inserted between scenes.
 Even though War has just two songs, they annoy and how.
-Siddharth Anand sews together a tight plot and just when the bar of intensity has to be raised, in comes a Holi song.
-Where was the need brother?
-Ditto post interval when Vaani Kapoor is introduced as a pole dancer.
+Siddharth Anand sews together a tight plot, and just when the bar of intensity has to be raised, in comes a Holi song.
+Where was the need, brother?
+Ditto post-interval when Vaani Kapoor is introduced as a pole dancer.
 At 156 minutes run time, War extends its time.
-Knock off the 10 minutes of extra fight time [just for jazz]; five minutes of the chase scenes and another 20 minutes on the editing table, and War would have made the impact the team set out to have.
-Towards the end, the movie gets tedious and the plot and the twist are lost.
+Knock off the 10 minutes of extra fight time [just for jazz]; five minutes of the chase scenes, and another 20 minutes on the editing table, and War would have made the impact the team set out to have.
+Towards the end, the movie gets tedious, and the plot and twists are lost.

 The Holi song was introduced to focus on Hrithik Roshan’s dancing.
 Of course, he is brilliant and a joy to watch, but why lean the focus on his dance when he is freaking setting the screen on fire with his action?

-Kabir (Hrithik Roshan) an Indian soldier, once the guy to go to for the armed forces has gone rogue.
-He is systematically targeting Indian dignitaries.
-Khalid (Tiger Shroff) who has been mentored by Khalid is assigned the task of eliminating Kabir.
-Khalid, however, tells Colonel Luthra (Ashutosh Rana) that he will first want to find out why Kabir turned his back on his country.
-And so begins the War between the two.
+Kabir (Hrithik Roshan), an Indian soldier who was once the go-to operative for the armed forces, has gone rogue.
+He is now systematically targeting Indian dignitaries.
+Khalid (Tiger Shroff), who has been mentored by Kabir, is assigned the task of eliminating him.
+However, Khalid informs Colonel Luthra (Ashutosh Rana) that he first wants to understand why Kabir turned his back on his country.
+Thus begins the war between the two.

-If you are Hrithik Roshan fan, then don’t miss this one.
-Ditto if Tiger Shroff sets your adrenalin rush.
+If you are a Hrithik Roshan fan, then don’t miss this one.
+Ditto if Tiger Shroff sets your adrenaline rush.

 CREDITS Producer: Yashraj Films Director: Siddharth Anand Star Cast: Hrithik Roshan, Tiger Shroff, Vaani Kapoor, Anupriya Goenka, Ashutosh Rana